-3.20 Station Street East and Lane Street Precinct
+4.2 Station Street East and Lane Street Precinct

 The Station Street East / Lane Street Precinct is affected by the extension and widening of Station Lane.
 Its location on the fringe of the Centre, adjoining a medium density residential area to the east, also necessitates a sensitive transition in building height across each site.
-Typical building heights are to range from 20-30 metres (5-8 storeys) across sites.
-The sites affected by proposed widening and extension of Station Lane are identified in Section 3.22 and Figure 25.
-Required building setbacks to Station Lane are detailed in Figure 15.
+As shown in Figures 12 and 13 typical building heights are to range from 20 - 30 metres (5 - 8 storeys) across sites.
+The sites affected by proposed widening and extension of Station Lane are identified in Section 5.1 and Figure 16.
+Required building setbacks to Station Lane are detailed in Figure 4.

-Figure 23 - Station Street East/Lane Street Precinct - Typical North-South Section
+Figure 13: Station Street East/Lane Street Precinct - Typical East West Section

-3.21 Pritchard Street East Precinct
+4.3 Pritchard Street East Precinct

-The Pritchard Street East Precinct comprises 8 -18 Pritchard Street, adjoining a low density residential area to the south which necessitates a sensitive transition in building height and scale.
-As shown in Figure 24 building heights range from 17 - 23 metres (4 - 6 storeys) with a 6m front setback and an 8m landscaped rear setback.
+The Pritchard Street East Precinct comprises 6-18 Pritchard Street, adjoining a low density residential area to the south which necessitates a sensitive transition in building height and scale.
+As shown in Figure 14 building heights range from 17 - 23 metres (4 - 6 storeys) with a 6m front setback and an 8m landscaped rear setback.
 The split height controls are reflected in the applicable LEP Height of Buildings Map for the Centre.

-Figure 24 - Pritchard Street East - Typical North-South Section
+Figure 14: Pritchard Street East - Typical North South Section